-Board a traditional dhow and sail to a pristine coral-reef atoll off the island of Zanzibar.
+In one of Tanzania’s best experiences, board a traditional dhow and sail to a pristine coral-reef atoll off the island of Zanzibar.
 Don scuba-diving equipment and descend into a wondrous realm that teems with every tropical fish imaginable.
-See turtles, stingrays, dolphins and even, perhaps, a whitetip reef shark on this Zanzibar scuba safari.
+See turtles, stingrays, dolphins and even, perhaps, a whitetip reef shark on this Zanzibar scuba safari

 We stepped onto the beach from our luxurious, makuti-roofed lodge to find a graceful dhow anchored in the shallows.
 Hats, bathing costumes, sunglasses, towels and we were good to go.
 The bags with our wetsuits and scuba gear had already been loaded aboard.
 My partner and I waded through the shallows and climbed up the ladder onto the deck.
 Our exclusive Zanzibar scuba safari adventure had begun…

 The dhow was a beautiful creature with a gleaming, mahogany hull and teak decks.
 She was about 14m long and powered by twin 90HP Mercury OptiMax engines.
 The vessel could take a number of guests, but ours was a private Zanzibar scuba safari and we had the dhow and its crew completely to ourselves.

 The skipper cum dive master, Faridu, introduced himself while one of the crew raised the anchor and laid it on the foredeck.
 The engines growled to life and we pointed our prow at Mnemba Atoll, a shaggy emerald dot on the horizon surrounded by water of a luminous turquoise colour I’d never seen before.